natelewis/edwin-the-assistant/README.md

 * steps.query:

   The field name this step is querying.
 If a the field has a value, this step will be skipped.
-If a field name is "final" then if it responds for this query it will be the final result of the topic converstation.
+If a field name is "final" then if it responds for this query it will be the final result of the topic conversation.

 * steps.groom: